MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 [!INCLUDE [asa](../../includes/applies-to-version/asa.md)]

-This article explains how to use the COPY statement in Azure SQL Data Warehouse for loading from external storage accounts.
-The COPY statement provides the most flexibility for high-throughput data ingestion into SQL Data Warehouse.
+This article explains how to use the COPY statement in [!INCLUDE[ssSDW](../../includes/sssdwfull-md.md)] for loading from external storage accounts.
+The COPY statement provides the most flexibility for high-throughput data ingestion into [!INCLUDE[ssSDW](../../includes/sssdwfull-md.md)].
 Use COPY for the following capabilities:

 - Use lower privileged users to load without needing strict CONTROL permissions on the data warehouse
 - Execute a single T-SQL statement without having to create any additional database objects